pulp-platform/dory_examples/README.md

 ```

 ## Update modules
-Before continuining, update the modules to the latest working version.
+Before continuing, update the modules to the latest working version.
 Refer to the following branches as the most updated:
 * dory_example --> *master*
 * dory --> *master*